Kronprinsessegade 14: Holm

 Carl Jacob Holm resided in the third-floor apartment at the time of the 1840 census.
 He lived there with his wife Johanne Henriette Kierulf (1798–1867), their six children (aged five to 19), a governess, one male servant and two maids.
 One of their sons were the later architect Hans Jørgen Holm.
 Anne Bolette Holm, Carl Jacob Holm's unmarried sister, resided on the same floor with the lodger Axel Niels Juel and one maid.
 Christian Vilhelm Haagen resided on the second floor with his wife Agathe Elisa Ketty Kornerup, their two children (aged 17 and 19), lodger Nicolay Valdemar Kornerup (jurist), one male servant and one maid.
-Ulrich Anton Schønheyder (1775 - 1858), a counter admiral, resided on the first floor with his wife Christiane Hansen, three of their children (aged 20 to 25), one male servant and two maids.
+Ulrich Anton Schønheyder (1775 - 1858), a rear admiral, resided on the first floor with his wife Christiane Hansen, three of their children (aged 20 to 25), one male servant and two maids.
 Johan Belfour Rainal, a former military officer who now managed Fonden til Kunstens Opmuntring, resided in the ground-floor apartment with his wife Juliette Agnes Elisa Bauer, their five children (aged one to six), one male servant and two maids.
 Johan Henrich Dalbom, a master shoemaker, resided in the basement with his wife Anne Elisabeth Reese, their three children (aged six to 12), a shoemaker (employee) and a maid.
 Sophie Christine Simonsen (née Hansen), a barkeeper, resided in the basement with her four children (aged six to 12), a male servant and three lodgers.

 Holm and his family still resided on the third floor at the 1845 census.
 Holm's tenants on the three other floors were also still the same.

 Nicolaj Nyholm (1788–1874), a businessman (royal agent) and landowner (owner of Schaarupgaard, Pedersholm and Oxholm), resided in the ground-floor apartment at the 1850 census.